katerinachinnappan/NodeTypescriptRESTAPI/README.md

-# A Vue3 Typescript Web App
+# A Node Typescript REST API

 This is a simple web app which consumes the Articles API (please clone and run locally).